 Tuition fees vary between institutions, but the costs associated with study at a Malaysian university are affordable when compared with countries like the UK, USA and Australia.
 Tuition fees for postgraduate courses average around 30,000 Malaysian Ringgit (MYR), which works out at about £5,350.

 If you choose to study at an international branch campus, you'll usually pay a bit more in tuition fees.
 They tend to charge between MYR50,000 (£8,915) and MYR60,000 (£10,700).
 Studying for an MBA will cost extra.

 Funding to study in Malaysia

-Universities award funding to prospective postgraduate students depending on a range of factors, so to find out what funding might be available for you, make sure you get in touch with your chosen university.
+Universities award funding to prospective postgraduate students depending on a range of factors, so to find out what funding might be available to you, make sure you get in touch with your chosen university.

-A database containing the latest undergraduate and postgraduate scholarships available to international students can be found at Study Malaysia.
+A database containing the latest undergraduate and postgraduate funding available to international students can be found at StudyMalaysia.com - Scholarships.

 How to apply

 For postgraduate study, you'll need to apply directly to the university you want to study at - as there's no centralised application system.
 There's no restriction on how many institutions you can apply to.